-A. For purposes of this condition "information-communication restriction" has the meaning set out in the "Noninterference ...
-8 U.S.C.
-1373 and ongoing compliance" award condition.
+A. For purposes of this condition "information-communication restriction" has the meaning set out in the "Noninterference ... information-communication restrictions; ongoing compliance" condition.

-B. Both the "Rules of Construction" and the "Important Note" set out in the "Noninterference ...
-8 U.S.C.
-1373 and ongoing compliance" award condition are incorporated by reference as though set forth here in full.
+B. Both the "Rules of Construction" and the "Important Note" set out in the "Noninterference ... information-communication restrictions; ongoing compliance" condition are incorporated by reference as though set forth here in full.